 by Matt Slick

 The curious as well as the critics of Christianity ask this question.
-If God is all-powerful and all loving, then why does He permit evil and suffering in the world?
+If God is all-powerful and all loving, then why does He allow evil and suffering in the world?
 Various answers have been given but permanently settling the issue is impossible because so many of our answers raise further questions.
 Nevertheless, our lack of ability to answer the question perfectly does not mean that we cannot offer solutions.
 Of course, I do not assume to be able to answer these questions definitively, but I can offer some solutions.

 First of all, it is possible that God has reasons for allowing evil to exist that we simply cannot understand.
 In this the Christian can have confidence in God knowing that His ways are above our ways (Isaiah 55:8-9).
 As the Bible says, the just shall live by faith (Hab.
 2:4).